Registered camper information

 - Drop-off/Pick-up: Please make sure the person picking up your child(ren) is on the approved list and can provide a photo ID.

-- Clothing: Please make sure your child has a mask and if your child is in second grade and below, please be sure to send them with a change of clothes.
+- Clothing: Please make sure your child has a mask and if your child is in first grade and below, please be sure to send them with a change of clothes.